-Biomedical Research For the last 10 years, Dr. Tai has also launched a major effort towards bio/medical devices such as microfluidics, labs-on-a-chip and biomedical implants.
+For the last 10 years, Professor Yu-Chong Tai has also launched a major effort towards bio/medical devices such as microfluidics, labs-on-a-chip and biomedical implants.
 His lab has developed the first complete high-performance liquid chromatography (HPLC) on-a-chip for total biochemical analysis.
-Dr. Tai also has various collaborative research programs to develop cortical, retinal and spinal implants based on a parylene MEMS technology he has developed (delete?in his lab) and has also engaged in research on circulating tumor cells enrichment and stem cell treatment of age-related macular disease (funded by California Government, CIRM project).
+Professor Tai also has various collaborative research programs to develop cortical, retinal and spinal implants based on a parylene MEMS technology he has developed and has also engaged in research on circulating tumor cells enrichment and stem cell treatment of age-related macular disease (funded by California Government, CIRM project).

-Previously, Dr. Tai had extensively worked on active fluid sensing and control.
-Successfully developed MEMS devices included pressure sensors, shear-stress sensors, hot-wire anemometers, flexible sensor skins, magnetic actuators, rubber-balloon actuators, etc. Nevertheless, his research always emphasizes MEMS system integration.
+Previously, Professor Tai had extensively worked on active fluid sensing and control and successfully developed MEMS devices included pressure sensors, shear-stress sensors, hot-wire anemometers, flexible sensor skins, magnetic actuators, rubber-balloon actuators, etc. Nevertheless, his research always emphasizes MEMS system integration.
 For examples, his research portfolio includes smart MEMS surface for drag-reduction in turbulence, MEMS for delta-wing aerodynamic control, and MEMS-maneuvered unmanned aerial vehicle (UAV).
 He has published ~700 articles with >11,000 citations, including >200 granted and pending patents in the MEMS field (from "Publish and Perish").
 See Publications for publication list.